anton-mel/OffloadedDNN/README.md

-# Reducing Memory Access Across Kernel-User Boundary v.1
+# Reducing Latency

 ### Overview

-This project involves optimizing the flow of video capture and DNN (Deep Neural Network) inference in a resource-constrained environment.
+This work involves optimizing the flow of video capture and DNN (Deep Neural Network) inference in a resource-constrained environment.
 The system is split into two components running over a TCP connection: the local client component captures images from the camera, sends them to a remote server for inference, and displays the results; the remote server component performs the DNN inference using TensorFlow Lite, processes the images, and sends back the results.

 The key goals of this project are to:
 1. Offload DNN inference to a more powerful remote server.